mahmoud0357/ChatBot/README.md

-# 🧠💬 Querymancer by Mahmoud Khalid Alkodousy
+# 🧠💬 ChatBot by Mahmoud Khalid Alkodousy

 An intelligent AI-powered assistant that **transforms natural language into optimized SQL queries** over your own **SQLite database** using **LangChain**, **LLMs**, and custom tools for smart exploration.